 Each day provides us with an opportunity to learn.
 However, as we grow and transition from a child to an adult, our ability to grasp things and absorb concepts goes through a radical shift.
 This is because we, as adults, get inspired by our previous experiences, surroundings, company, and other factors, which in turn, play an important role in the entire adult learning process.

 In this article, you will learn about the Adult Learning Theory, and how you can apply it to learn faster.

 Adult Learning Theory is a field of research that studies various reasons behind the differences between the way adults and kids learn.
 It suggests ways through which adult learning could be made more effective.

-According to the US Department of Education, there are various adult learning theories in the research literature, these include:
+According to the US Department of Education, there are various adult learning theories in the research literature, including:

 Andragogy is a theory related to educating adult learners.
 This theory was developed by educator Malcolm Knowles in the 1950s.

-It is based on five assumptions, and four principles which work in harmony to promote self-directed learning.
+It is based on five assumptions and four principles of adult learning that work in harmony to promote self-directed learning.

 The five assumptions include: